 Compiling for GPU Offload

-To compile code with OpenMP offloading to NVIDIA GPUs, you should include both the standard -fopenmp flag and a compiler-specific flag.
-TACC recommends the following:
+To compile code with OpenMP offloading to NVIDIA GPUs, you need to specify the following compiler-specific flags, as recommended by TACC:

 | Compiler | Commands | Offload flags |